 F-1 Student Status Requirement

 Students must have been in F-1 student status for at least one academic year before they can apply for CPT and must have properly maintained F-1 status each semester.
-The only exception to this rule applies to those students who are in degree programs that requires an internship/practicum hours to fulfill degree requirements, such as student teaching or field work.
+The only exception to this rule applies to those students who are in degree programs that require an internship/practicum hours to fulfill degree requirements, such as student teaching or field work.

-- Total hours worked in any semester for the combined TOTAL of on- and off-campus work cannot exceed 40 hours per week, including graduate assistantships.
+Total hours worked in any semester for the combined TOTAL of on- and off-campus work cannot exceed 20 hours per week, including graduate assistantships.
 During semester breaks and summer working hours can be full time.

 Optional Practical Training (OPT) is a benefit given to F-1 students who are completing a bachelor’s or graduate degree in the United States.
 Its purpose is to provide an opportunity to gain employment experience in a student’s field of study.
 OPT is adjudicated (approved) by the United States Citizenship and Immigration Services (USCIS).

-To apply for 12-month OPT, please come into the Office of International Students and Faculty Services for the application.
+To apply for 12-month OPT, please come into the Global Education Office for further information and to get the application.

 International Students and Faculty Services in the Global Education Office (GEO) supports international students and faculty by providing a caring environment of advocacy, assistance with visas, and cultural programming to enable them to achieve their educational goals and realize their potential as leaders.